bsmr-nerves-project/fwtool/README.md

 naming or semantics, but for the sake of clarity, the above example expects a device with a Flash part containing a bootloader and two firmware locations.
-The firmware flasher alternates between firmware locations and then programs the device's Master Boot Record so that the device boots to the most recently programmed location.
+The firmware flasher alternates between firmware locations (e.g. A and B) and then programs the device's Master Boot Record (MBR) so that the device boots to the most recently programmed location.
+Note that the MBR is programmed last for both the "update_a" and "update_b" types.
+Since the programming of the MBR switches which firmware location is active, performing that the end makes the update process more robust against a power failure while programming the rootfs.

 The command list contains zero or more commands.
 The following commands are defined: